coasys/ad4m-core-deprecated/README.md

 * Languages
 * and link-ontologies

-needed for the apps domain - and then creating expressions from those Languages and linking them inside Perspectives.
+needed for the app's domain - and then creating expressions from those Languages and linking them inside Perspectives.

 The latter means creating RDF/semantic web style triplets that associate expressions in order to represent app specific semantics - not too different to how Solid style linked-data would work.